 …or concrete measurement?

-Remember: Even if these activities are not explicitly Christian, it is important to tell students why you are doing them!
-Remind students that God would want them to explore mathematical ideas holistically and explain the journey from concrete to abstract understanding.
+Remember: Even if these activities are not explicitly Christian, it is important to explain to students why you are doing them.
+Remind them that God would encourage holistic exploration of mathematical ideas.
+Help them understand their learning journey from concrete to abstract concepts.

 Activities: